-The medical devices sector helps save lives by providing innovative health care solutions regarding diagnosis, prevention, monitoring, treatment and alleviation.
-The sector has become increasingly important for the healthcare of EU citizens and an influencer on expenditure.
+The medical devices sector helps save lives by providing innovative healthcare solutions for the diagnosis, prevention, monitoring, treatment and alleviation of disease.
+The sector has become increasingly important for the healthcare of EU citizens and as an influencer of health expenditure.

-Enhancing competitiveness is one of the key objectives of the European Commission.
-As a result, the Commission regularly liaises with industry associations to explore ways of helping enterprises and maintain growth.
+Enhancing competitiveness while ensuring the safety and efficacy of medical devices is a key objective of the European Commission.
+To achieve this, the Commission regularly liaises with patient and industry associations to explore ways of bringing innovation to patients while helping enterprises and maintaining growth.

 A number of publications are available to inform and support the industry in improving competitiveness.